lamhq/rest-api-template/README.md

 - The API app will be available at [http://localhost:3000](http://localhost:3000)
 - The API documentation (Swagger UI) will be available at [http://localhost:3000/docs](http://localhost:3000/docs)
 - The database (Postgres) will run at port 5432, with some sample data

+Test the Application:

+1. Navigate to [http://localhost:3000/docs](http://localhost:3000/docs) to open the Swagger UI interface
+2. Run the **Login API** in the **Auth** section with the default credentials (the access token will be automatically stored as an HTTP-only cookie)
+3. Once authenticated, you can test the **Todos** section APIs which require authentication

 ## Project setup